dotnet/docs/docs/standard/glossary.md

 Universal Windows Platform.

 An [implementation of .NET](#implementation-of-net) that is used for building touch-enabled Windows applications and software for the Internet of Things (IoT).
 It's designed to unify the different types of devices that you may want to target, including PCs, tablets, phones, and even the Xbox.
 UWP provides many services, such as a centralized app store, an execution environment (AppContainer), and a set of Windows APIs to use instead of Win32 (WinRT).
 Apps can be written in C++, C#, Visual Basic, and JavaScript.
-When using C# and Visual Basic, the .NET APIs are provided by [.NET 5 (and .NET Core) and later versions](#net-5-and-later-versions).
+When using C# and Visual Basic, the .NET APIs are provided by [.NET](#net).

 ## workload